Frankie Goes to Hollywood (video game)

 Frankie Goes to Hollywood is a computer game that was developed by Denton Designs and published by Ocean Software Ltd in 1985 for the Commodore 64, Amstrad CPC and ZX Spectrum home computers.
-The game is based on the teachings of the UK band Frankie Goes to Hollywood.
+The game is based on the music of UK band Frankie Goes to Hollywood.

 Objective

 The game puts the player in Liverpool in search of the Pleasuredome.
 The player has to find and use various objects and play minigames to reach the goal.
-The player starts the game as a simple character, to reach the Pleasuredome one has to become a full person.
+The player starts the game as a simple character, with their ultimate goal being to reach the Pleasuredome.
+To accomplish this the character has to become a "full person".
 To become a full person, the four attributes (sex, war, love and faith) must be filled to 99%.
-The attributes are boosted by completing tasks in the game.
 Additional pleasure points can be scored by playing the minigames.
 The four attributes are part of the symbols used on the covers of Frankie Goes to Hollywood's albums.

 During the game, a murder takes place.
 All the rooms the player can visit contain clues in order to find the murderer.
 The clues are in pairs, helping eliminate suspects.
 For example, the player may be told "The killer is an atheist" and "Mr Somebody is a regular church-goer" - so Mr Somebody would be innocent.
 In theory, the game cannot be completed without making the correct accusation (by returning to the room with the body) - there is a large bonus of Pleasure Points for naming the killer.